cixtor/powergoline/README.md

 * Switch to hide the hostname segment.
 * Branch and status info for Git repository.
 * Branch and status info for Mercurial repository.
+* Support plugins for extra information.

 ### TODO

 * Display current CVS branch _(subversion)_.
 * Display number of open processes _(all users, current user)_.
-* Support extensions for extra information.